matestack/matestack-ui-core/docs/reactive_components/700-collection/README.md

         @collection.paginated_data.each do |product|
           paragraph text: product.name
         end
+        # pagination has to be placed within the collection_content!
+        pagination
       end
-      # pagination has to be placed within the wrapping async!
-      pagination
     end
   end